Sunflower sea star: Conservation efforts

 Since 2013, sunflower sea star populations have been in a rapid decline due to disease and changes in climate.
 In 2020, the IUCN first assessed that the sunflower sea star was critically endangered.
 The Nature Conservancy and its partner institutions, along with the University of Washington are working to initiate captive breeding.
 Captive breeding efforts include seasonal production, larval development, and growth and feeding experiments.
 On August 18, 2021, the Center for Biological Diversity created a petition asking that the sunflower sea star be protected under the Endangered Species Act.
 In March 2023, the National Marine Fisheries Service proposed listing the sunflower sea star as threatened under the act.

 Sea star wasting disease spreads throughout the whole body.
 The limbs become affected and eventually fall off, ultimately causing death from degradation.
-Sea star wasting disease was thought to be caused by a Sea Star-associated Densovirus (SSaDV), though this hypothesis was refuted by later research.
-The disease creates behavioral changes and lesions.
+Sea star wasting disease was thought to be caused by a Sea Star-associated Densovirus (SSaDV), The disease creates behavioral changes and lesions. but in 2025 the bacterium Vibrio pectenicida strain FHCF-3 was identified as a causative agent of the disease.

 This disease is known to be more prevalent and harmful in warmer water.
 The warming waters in California, Washington, and Oregon have coincided with the increased risk of sea star wasting disease.

 Sunflower sea stars are one of sea urchins' main predators.
 Sea stars control their population and help maintain the health of kelp forests.
 Due to the decrease in sea star population, sea urchin populations are increasing and posing a threat to biodiversity, particularly in kelp forests.